Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 ![image](https://user-images.githubusercontent.com/120497130/226151732-8b92de1b-8723-44c4-9848-a9ffe3174768.png)**Dragon 3 out of 8**
 Within the cave, you will encounter the Red Dragon.
 It is weak to ice and casts mostly fire based spells.
 The party is likely better equipped at this point, but as with the other dragons, this fight is available later if the party is unable to defeat it.

+Note: Be sure to pick up the Dragoon Horn in the chest above the Red Dragon.
+It will be used later to unlock [Double Dragoon (5)](https://retroachievements.org/achievement/7285).

 ✅**Character 11 out of 14**
 ![image](https://user-images.githubusercontent.com/120497130/226152245-a3b207aa-6177-4c0b-818e-8d7773dd9cfb.png) **Magicite 20 out of 26**
 After you complete the dungeon and find Locke, he will rejoin your party after a scene.
 You will also receive the Phoenix Magicite.